kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 From this graph, we can see that the CG is likely to be higher in heavier vehicles.
-Observe the clustering of cars and trucks; trucks and SUVs tend to have a higher CG where the CG height increases faster with vehicle mass than cars.
+Observe the clustering of cars and trucks; trucks and SUVs tend to have a higher CG where the CG height increases faster with vehicle mass than in cars.
 The table below summarizes the results of the linear regression.

 <div style="overflow-x: auto" markdown="block">